cookiefortress/ricostay/README.md

 # ricostay
-Valve's Ricochet fan page, styled like it's from the Y2K era
+A fan page for Valve's Ricochet, styled like it's from the Y2K era